How to Get Late Check-Out in Vegas

 - On-site dining options

-If you’re denied a late check-out, knowing these details helps you plan your extended stay around resort amenities.
+If youre denied a late check-out, knowing these details helps you plan your extended stay around resort amenities.

 Real Examples